Estonian Marine Institute

 Departments

-Estonian Marine Institute co-operates with several international organizations.
-Since 2004, when Estonia became the member of International Council for the Exploration of the Sea (ICES), Estonian Marine Institute has been carrying out several projects, which are co-ordinated by ICES.
-In addition, Estonian Marine Institute is involved with HELCOM, Baltic Marine Biologists (BMB) etc.
+The Estonian Marine Institute cooperates with several international organizations.
+Since 2004, following Estonia’s accession to the International Council for the Exploration of the Sea (ICES), the Institute has participated in numerous research projects coordinated by ICES.
+In addition, the Institute is actively involved in the work of HELCOM and the Baltic Marine Biologists (BMB) network.

-Estonian Marine Institute was established on the 3 of March in 1992 from the units of Estonian Fishery Institute, Estonian Academy of Sciences Ecology, and Marine Research Institute.
+The Estonian Marine Institute was established on 3 March 1992 through the merger of units from the Estonian Fishery Institute, and Ecology and Marine Research Institute of Estonian Academy of Sciences.

-In 1996 Estonian Marine Institute was merged with the Ministry of Environment and it was incorporated with University of Tartu in 2000.
+In 1996, the Estonian Marine Institute was transferred to the Ministry of Environment, and in 2000 it was incorporated into the University of Tartu.

-Estonian Marine Institute has been one of the Faculty of Science and Technology’s research and development institutes since 2008 (earlier it belonged under Faculty of Biology and Geography).
+Since 2008, the Estonian Marine Institute has been one of the research and development institutes of the Faculty of Science and Technology (previously part of the Faculty of Biology and Geography).